atl learnings

 You will rarely run these by hand — the loop drives them automatically.
 Reach for them to:

 status— glance at how much is waiting to be folded into your knowledge base (this is the same count theSessionStarthook surfaces).peek— see the actual pending items, or feed the machine-readable list to a script.
-This is the deterministic read surface the/drainskill consumes.ack— manually mark an item processed (delete it) if you want to skip something the loop would otherwise fold in.
+This is the deterministic read surface the/drainskill consumes.ack— manually mark an item processed (delete it) if you want to skip something the loop would otherwise fold in.transcript— print the conversation flow (prose only).
+This is the read surface a drain's mining step uses to recover learnings the agent forgot to mark; with--channelit becomes that channel's resumable forward sweep.

 Usage